-For liquid biopsy, preanalytical issues, such as the type of specimen analyzed, procedures of sample collection, handling, processing and storage, and certain patient factors.1 Use of plasma (rather than serum) is preferred and the type of collection tubes, preservatives in those tubes, and temperature of those tubes for 3-7 days after specimen collection are also important.
-Moreover, liquid biopsy performance of liquid biopsy varies by patient setting.
-For example, ctDNA levels are often low or undetectable in patients with a low tumor burden, cancer at specific sites and specific histologies, or tumors that have low levels of proliferation, apoptosis and/or vascularization.2 Of crucial importance to liquid biopsy is that clonal hematopoiesis of indeterminate potential (CHIP), a phenomenon associated with increasing age, can affect the interpretation of cfDNA results, particularly when low variant-associated fraction (VAF) ctDNA levels are identified.2 Overall, limited data are available regarding the effect of blood draw procedures and potentially confounding patient related factors that may contribute to the release of cell-free DNA.1 Like other tests for clinical use, the stages of development for liquid biopsy tests include demonstration of analytical validity, clinical validity, and clinical utility.
+PCR and sequencing errors, low yield during next-generation sequencing library preparation, and preanalytical variables impacting measurements.
+Preanalytical issues are important to note, such as the type of specimen analyzed, procedures of sample collection, handling, processing and storage, and certain patient factors.
+Use of plasma (rather than serum) is preferred and the type of collection tubes, preservatives in those tubes, and temperature of those tubes for 3 to 7 days after specimen collection are also important.
+Moreover, performance of liquid biopsy varies by patient setting.
+Biological impediments include low levels of DNA shedding in early-stage or post-treatment phases, excess of background healthy DNA, and the presence of cancer-like signals within healthy DNA.
+For example, ctDNA levels are often low or undetectable in patients with a low tumor burden, cancer at specific sites and specific histologies, or tumors that have low levels of proliferation, apoptosis and/or vascularization.
+Of crucial importance to liquid biopsy is that clonal hematopoiesis of indeterminate potential (CHIP), a phenomenon associated with increasing age, can affect the interpretation of cfDNA results, particularly when low variant-associated fraction (VAF) ctDNAs are identified.
+Overall, limited data are available regarding the effect of blood draw procedures and potentially confounding patient related factors that may contribute to the release of cellfree DNA.3 Like other tests for clinical use, the stages of development for liquid biopsy tests include demonstration of analytical validity, clinical validity, and clinical utility.
 Importantly, clinical utility refers to evidence of clinically meaningful improvements in clinical outcomes (clinical efficacy or reduced toxicity) compared with standard testing methods used to direct patient management.
+The European Society of Medical Oncology (ESMO) Precision Medicine Working Group acknowledges that while limitations of ctDNA assays must be taken into account, the practical advantages of liquid biopsy should be accounted for also, such as for aggressive tumor types where time to result is clinically important, such as advanced NSCLC or when tissue biopsy is unavailable or inappropriate.
+Since ctDNA assays have lower sensitivity for detection fusions and copy number events, these variants should be tested in tissue when this is available.
+For genotyping of advanced cancer, the choice between RT-PCR, digital PCR, and NGS assays in a clinical practice setting are, per ESMO, defined by availability, reimbursement status, and the number of tier I actionable genetic aberrations in a tumor-specific context.4